brakmic/SKPlayground/README.md

-# SkPlayground Project
+# SkPlayground

 Welcome to SkPlayground!

 This project leverages the power of the Microsoft [Semantic Kernel](https://github.com/microsoft/semantic-kernel/tree/main) to interact with the [OpenAI](https://openai.com/) API.

 ## Project Structure